Ontario Line: Revision of estimates

+Cost

+When the Ontario line was announced in April 2019, initial cost estimates were around $10.9 billion.
+This did not include the cost of financing the line, or long-term operation and maintenance costs.
+By November 2022, the estimated cost of the line had nearly doubled to $17 to 19 billion, including not only design and construction but also financing costs, operation, and maintenance.
+The provincial government claimed that the higher estimate was due to inflation and supply issues.

+In late June 2024, a Metrolinx rapid transit project report showed the cost of the Ontario Line project had risen to $27.2 billion to build and operate, a 43 percent increase from the 2022 estimate.
+The project had spent $5 billion in construction costs, with almost $600 million spent between January and April 2024.
+By June 2026, the cost had risen to $29.8 billion.

+In August 2026, after the awarding of further contracts for tunnelling and station construction, Metrolinx announced the revised estimated cost at $34 billion.
+Metrolinx CEO Michael Lindsay attributed the cost increases to "supply chain shocks and trade uncertainty".

+Opening date

-In July 2019, the estimated completion date was 2027.
+When the Ontario line was announced in April 2019, the estimated completion date was 2027.
 By December 2020, the completion date had been revised to 2030.
 Metrolinx said that the original completion date was based on market conditions that since 2019 had changed dramatically.
 By November 2022, the completion date was being reported as 2031.

-In 2019, the estimated design and construction cost of the line was expected to be $10.9 billion.
-By November 2022, that estimate had nearly doubled to $17 to 19 billion, including not only design and construction but also financing costs, operation, and maintenance.
-The provincial government claimed that the higher estimate was due to inflation and supply issues.

-In late June 2024, a Metrolinx rapid transit project report showed the cost of the Ontario Line project had risen to $27.2 billion to build and operate, a 43 percent increase from the 2022 estimate.
-The project had spent $5 billion in construction costs, with almost $600 million spent between January and April 2024.
+As of August 2026, Metrolinx estimates that the line will open "sometime in the early 2030s".